-"Zero carbon sooner" carbon budget report from CUSP
+"Zero carbon sooner" CO2 budget report from CUSP

-It was published in 2021 following the IPCC's AR6 WG1 report.
+It was published in 2021 following the publication of the IPCC's AR6 WG1 report.

-- at the current trend (line (a) in the chart), or via the net zero 2050 steady reduction (line (b)), the UK's per capita "fair share" of the residual global carbon budget will be used up in 3 years, i.e. in 2025
+- At the current trend (line (a) in the chart), or via the net zero 2050 steady reduction (line (b)), the UK's per capita "fair share" of the residual global CO2 budget will be used up in 3 years, i.e. in 2025.

-- by reducing emissions rapidly, the UK's fair share of the carbon budget can be made to last to 2027, if the pathway is a steady (linear) decline - line (c)
+- By reducing emissions rapidly, the UK's fair share of the CO2 budget can be made to last to 2027, if the pathway is a steady (straight line i.e. linear) decline - line (c).

-- the UK's fair share of the carbon budget can be made to last beyond 2027, but only if emission cuts are even steeper, e.g. a 27% year-on-year decline - as in line (d)
+- The UK's fair share of the CO2 budget can be made to last beyond 2027, but only if emission cuts are even steeper, e.g. a 27% year-on-year decline - as in line (d).

-- the UK Government's net zero strategy would lead to the UK emitting several times its fair share of the residual carbon budget
+- The UK Government's Net Zero 2050 strategy would lead to the UK emitting several times its fair share of the residual CO2 budget.

-- specifying the net zero date of a strategy is insufficient, the pathway of emission cuts is crucially important.
+- To merely specify the net zero date of a strategy is insufficient, the pathway of emission cuts is crucially important.

-The remaining carbon budget is the total amount of carbon dioxide (CO2) that can be emitted into the atmosphere from now until a state of net zero emissions is reached.
+The remaining CO2 budget is the total amount of carbon dioxide (CO2) that can be emitted into the atmosphere from now until a state of net zero emissions is reached.

 - the aim is to keep global warming below 1.5°C with 67% likelihood